 Beeep!
 The aroma of freshly microwaved pastry diffused across the kitchen.
 I felt my stomach growling with hunger, begging to be fed.
 I had only two scones from the day before, both of which I’d heated and placed on the dining table.
 I left them unattended while I searched for eating utensils and jam.

 Upon returning to the table, I was stunned to see one of my scones half eaten.
 How could it be?
 There was no person in sight, and only one scone remaining.
-I was enraged.

-I knew it was not my parents, nor my sister, as I would have heard their distinct footsteps.
+I knew it was not my parents nor my sister, as I would have heard their distinct footsteps.
 I turned towards the three cats surrounding the table, all appearing equally as guilty: Lynx, Cleopatra, and Hazelnut.
-They had a history of repeated offenses of drinking water in mugs, taking bites of fallen crackers on the floor, or sniffing human meals on the table.
+They had a history of repeated offenses drinking water in mugs, taking bites of fallen crackers on the floor, or sniffing human meals on the table.

 Luckily, I had all the time in the world.
 Left with no food and too much boredom, I decided to investigate.